MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/nano-server/Getting-Started-with-Nano-Server.md

 **dism\dismmedia:.\mountdir /Apply-Unattend:.\unattend.xml**

-Create a ‚ÄúPanther‚Äù folder (used by Windows systems for storing files during setup; see [Windows 7, Windows Server 2008 R2, and Windows Vista setup log file locations](http://support.microsoft.com/en-us/kb/927521) if you‚Äôre curious), copy the Unattend.xml file to it, and then unmount the VHD with these commands:
+Create a ìPantherî folder (used by Windows systems for storing files during setup; see [Windows 7, Windows Server 2008 R2, and Windows Vista setup log file locations](http://support.microsoft.com/en-us/kb/927521) if youíre curious), copy the Unattend.xml file to it, and then unmount the VHD with these commands:

 **md .\mountdir\windows\panther**